dotnet/csharpstandard/standard/types.md

 ## 8.6 Expression tree types

 ***Expression trees*** permit lambda expressions to be represented as data structures instead of executable code.
 Expression trees are values of ***expression tree types*** of the form `System.Linq.Expressions.Expression<TDelegate>`, where `TDelegate` is any delegate type.
-For the remainder of this specification we will refer to these types using the shorthand `Expression<TDelegate>`.
+For the remainder of this specification these types will be referred to using the shorthand `Expression<TDelegate>`.

 If a conversion exists from a lambda expression to a delegate type `D`, a conversion also exists to the expression tree type `Expression<TDelegate>`.
 Whereas the conversion of a lambda expression to a delegate type generates a delegate that references executable code for the lambda expression, conversion to an expression tree type creates an expression tree representation of the lambda expression.
 More details of this conversion are provided in [§10.7.3](conversions.md#1073-evaluation-of-lambda-expression-conversions-to-expression-tree-types).